 Keep in mind that the mining model and the mining structure are two independent objects.
 The data source is defined by the information stored in the mining structure.
 On the other hand, the mining model saves the information derived from statistical data processing, such as patterns discovered through analysis.

-Keep reading to know more about the top data models in data mining in 2022.
+Keep reading to know more about the top data models in data mining.

 What is Data Mining?